10 Facts About The Day Of The Dead

 Q: Is the Day of the Dead the same as Halloween?

 A: No, the Day of the Dead is a distinct holiday with its own unique traditions and cultural significance.
-While both holidays occur around the same time of year, they have different origins and purposes.
+Consider this: while both holidays occur around the same time of year, they have different origins and purposes.
 Halloween is primarily a secular celebration focused on costumes, trick-or-treating, and spooky themes, while the Day of the Dead is a religious and cultural celebration focused on honoring and remembering deceased loved ones.

 Q: What is the significance of marigolds in the Day of the Dead?